 It’s for this precise purpose that the decision tree was created: it’s a highly visual, and very intuitive, way to predict how certain decisions will turn out.
-Unlike a mind map, the decision tree is a non-linear tool.
+Unlike a mind map, a decision tree is a non-linear tool.

 This means you can take multiple potential decisions and run them through each step of the tree to help you decide whether it’s the right choice or not.

-Decision trees are quite interesting from a design standpoint, because they essentially mirror the brain’s own thought process when making decisions.
+Decision trees are quite interesting from a design standpoint because they essentially mirror the brain’s own thought process when making decisions.

 Simply put, a decision tree starts out with a single question right at the top or bottom of the page — think of this as the root.

 From here, nodes are added below the root with binary questions which challenge its assumptions or make alternative suggestions.

 It’s easy to see how, after a few branches leading to a few nodes, you can quickly develop a diagram resembling a tree.